antfu/talks/2025-10-09/src/slides.md

 <Contributors />

 <!--
 Also thanks to all the contributors who previously contributed to Vite DevTools, Nuxt DevTools and Vue DevTools.
-All your contributors and ideas made us being able to build Vite DevTools today.
+All your contributions and ideas made it possible for us to build Vite DevTools today.
 Thank you!

-Also I'd invite you join us and help out!
+Also, I'd invite you to join us and help out!
 -->

 ---